 The attention to Juneteenth has also extended to the tech sector.
-Here’s a look at how the “Big Five” (Amazon, Apple, Facebook, Google, and Microsoft) are handling Juneteenth.
+Here’s a look at how the “Big Five” tech companies (Amazon, Apple, Facebook, Google, and Microsoft) are handling Juneteenth.
 (Information drawn from CNN and TechCrunch.)

 Amazon plans to sponsor several Juneteenth observances.
 There’ll also be a page on Prime Video featuring relevant movies.

 That said, it’s apparently still not a day off for Amazon workers, just like last year.

 This week’s episode of the NPR podcast “Code Switch” wondered if we’ll see Juneteenth used as a sale-oriented holiday.
 Given Amazon’s Prime Day this year starts on Monday, June 21, and Father’s Day is already in mid-June (the day after Juneteenth this year), that might not be too far-fetched a concern.

 Apple added Juneteenth as a recurring holiday in its calendar app back in 2018.
 It’s also giving US corporate workers (but not Apple Store or support center workers) Friday off.

 Facebook is offering employees the option of taking a paid day off on Friday.
 The social media giant is also hosting a company-wide “Day of Learning” event to discuss the meaning of Juneteenth.